pytorch/pytorch/docs/source/amp.rst

 ``torch.cuda.amp`` provides convenience methods for mixed precision, where some operations use the ``torch.float32`` (``float``) datatype and other operations use ``torch.float16`` (``half``).
-Some operations, like linear layers and convolutions, are much faster in ``float16``.
-Other operations, like reductions, often require the dynamic range of ``float32``.
-Mixed precision tries to match each operation to its appropriate datatype.
+Some ops, like linear layers and convolutions, are much faster in ``float16``.
+Other ops, like reductions, often require the dynamic range of ``float32``.
+Mixed precision tries to match each op to its appropriate datatype.

-When training with a mixture of ``float32`` and ``float16``, you should use :class:`torch.cuda.amp.autocast` along with :class:`torch.cuda.amp.GradScaler`.
+:class:`torch.cuda.amp.autocast` automatically chooses the precision for GPU operations in specified regions of your network.

-:class:`torch.cuda.amp.autocast` and :class:`torch.cuda.amp.GradScaler` are modular.
+:class:`torch.cuda.amp.GradScaler` improves convergence for networks with ``float16`` gradients by minimizing gradient underflow.

-When combining them, there are no gotchas:  use each as its individual docs suggest.
+Typically, "automatic mixed precision training" uses :class:`autocast` and :class:`GradScaler` together, as shown in the :ref:`Automatic Mixed Precision examples<amp-examples>`.
-See the :ref:`Automatic Mixed Precision examples<amp-examples>` for typical and more advanced cases.
+However, :class:`torch.cuda.amp.autocast` and :class:`torch.cuda.amp.GradScaler` are modular, and may be used separately if desired.

 .. contents:: :local: